ddobric/neocortexapi/NeoCortexApi/Documentation/tutorial.md

     });

-    var result = encoder.Encode(input);// it use for encoding the input according to the given parameters.
+    int[] result = encoder.Encode(input);// it use for encoding the input according to the given parameters.
                                        // printImage(encoder, nameof(GermanyToItalyLongitude));// ít is use to generate the bit map image
                                        // Debug.WriteLine(input);
                                        //Debug.WriteLine(NeoCortexApi.Helpers.StringifyVector(result));